 When out of control, these bad bacteria can cause inflammation, diarrhea, constipation, bloating, gas, abdominal pain, and sometimes death.
 I believe they are the primary cause of syndromes such as ibs, ibd, colitis, crohns, diverticulosis, etc.

 Fecal matter transplants have shown very good success for antibiotic caused Clostridium difficile infections.
-Pubmed is loaded with studies proving the effectiveness of these transplants, long term success rates run about 98%, especially for c difficile infections.
-Vancomycin, and other antibiotics, achieved a 66% success rate.
-However, in spite of the 66% success rate, reocurrence occured in 15 to 30% of cases.
-Patients treated a second time have a 40% chance of reocurrence and it gets worse from there.
+Pubmed is loaded with studies proving the effectiveness of these transplants, long term success rates run about 90% c difficile infections without treating the bacteria first.
+If the c diff is treated first, success run as high as 98%.
+Vancomycin, and other antibiotics by themselves, achieved a 66% success rate.
+However, in spite of the 66% success rate, recurrence occurred in 15 to 30% of cases.
+Patients treated a second time have a 40% chance of recurrence and it gets worse from there.

 According to this study, single antibiotic success rates for sibo, are about 34%.
 Triple antibiotic therapy achieved 60% success.
 However, there were side effects in some cases.
 Herbal therapy achieved a combined success rate of 52% with no side effects.